joshwalawender/IQMon/readme.md

     * Makes HTML and text file versions of results with one line per image, usually one night of images per file.

+## Known Bugs

+Please see the [issues]<https://github.com/joshwalawender/IQMon/issues> on the github page for IQMon.

 ## Code Structure

 IQMon functionality centers around the use of two objects:  IQMon.Telescope and IQMon.Image.
 When used, you must create one of each of these objects.

 * IQMon.Telescope object and holds detailed information on the telescope used to take the data and some custom configuration parameters.
+The telescope object is passed to the image object on creation of an image object.

 * IQMon.Image object holds information about the image and contains the methods which do all of the image analysis which then fills in the object properties.

 ### Example Use

-Please see example_MeasureImage.py file.
+See example_MeasureImage.py file in this repository.
+This file may be slightly out of date relative to the main program as it is not updated as often because it is not in use with any real telescopes.

+A better example is to look at the MeasureImage.py file in the [VYSOStools]<https://github.com/joshwalawender/VYSOStools repository>.
+This is a repository of programs for the VYSOS robotic telescopes and is always updated to use the very latest commit of IQMon.
+It is a bit more complex than the example included in this repository because it handles two telescopes.

 ## License Terms